wvfp/BluetoothCarController/README.md

 * Please use the application after having connected to Bluetooth Device.

 * The Application only is used for connecting specific device.
+_ Please ensure that all devices are properly connected before proceeding with the operation; otherwise, the application may crash.

 * Please ignore bugs of application.